nithinramesh67/SDLC_Blood/1_Requirements/Requirement.md

 ## What:

-to resolve the emergency need of blood where it is available with knowledge of stocks
+To resolve the emergency need of blood where it is available with knowledge of stocks

 ## When:

-at emergency need when user visits webpage views latest update of blood stock
+At emergency need when user visits webpage views latest update of blood stock

 ## Where:

-wherever he searches on web shows the stock update of blood based on region
+Wherever he searches on web shows the stock update of blood based on region

 ## How:
 The system opens up the stock update of blood bank are available.
 Upon selection of blood group, the list of inter-conversions i.e., the sub-system is shown on the screen.
 The user can view the stock available on the list.
 The results for all blood group are flashed in a second.